DhruvJohri/PDF-MERGER/README.md

 # PDF Merger

 A simple web application that allows users to upload and merge multiple PDF files into a single document.
-Built using **JavaScript, Node.js, Express.js, multer, pdf-merger-js.
+Built using HTML5 CSS3 JavaScript, Node.js, Express.js, multer, pdf-merger-js.

 ---